Baaron1/TextTale/README.md

 # TextTale
 HOW TO RUN:

-Open the "main.py" file
+Open the "TextTale.py" File to run the game
-You will be prompted to look at the credits or start the game Select the option that starts the game

-If for some reason you want to play the demo select it in "main.py"
+If for you want to play the demo run "demo.py"